gofynd/fdk-client-golang/documentation/PLATFORM.md

-We are processing the report!
+Response containing count of shipments of the given status

-Schema: `ShipmentDetailsResponse`
+Schema: `LaneConfigResponse`